skunkkhole/skunkkhole/README.md

-## Hi there 👋
+## Hi there :star:

+- 🔭 I’m currently working on full-time living in my RV
+- 🌱 I’m currently learning I have way too many clothes
+- 👯 I’m looking to stay busy and keep moving forward
+- 🤔 I’m looking for help with nothing, at the moment
+- 💬 Ask me about anything
+- 📫 How to reach me: skunkkhole@gmail.com
+- 😄 Pronouns: she/her/hers
+- ⚡ Fun fact: I love looking up corny pick-up lines

+✨ **skunkkhole** ✨

 <!--
 **skunkkhole/skunkkhole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->